-Ohio has several laws on the books that create a process for involuntary commitment in certain cases of mental illness, which includes addiction.
-The law allows for court-ordered treatment in either inpatient or outpatient programs, depending on the facts of a case and what the doctors, judge or other authorities deem to be necessary.
+Ohio has several laws on the books that create a process for commitment in certain cases of mental illness, which includes addiction.
+The law allows for court-ordered rehab programs including residential treatment or outpatient treatment, depending on the facts of a case and what the doctors, judge or other authorities deem to be necessary.

-Families that have tried to talk to their loved one about seeking addiction treatment to no avail or those who are worried about the safety of their loved one can seek an involuntary commitment through the courts.
-The court will look for evidence that the person meets one or more of the following criteria before ordering them into treatment:
+Families that have tried to talk to their loved one about seeking addiction treatment options to no avail or those who are worried about the safety of their loved one can seek a commitment through the courts.
+The court will look for evidence that the person meets one or more of the following criteria before ordering them into drug rehab: